LibEMG/libemg/docs/source/examples/snake_example/snake.md

 train_windows, train_metadata = odh.parse_windows(WINDOW_SIZE, WINDOW_INCREMENT)
 ```

-Step 2 involves extracting features from the train_windows, as the online classifier expects features as input.
-We have decided to extract Hudgin's Time Domain features.
-However, testing different features or feature groups is trivial.
+Step 2 involves extracting features from the train_windows since the online classifier expects these as input.
+In this example, Hudgins' Time Domain (HTD) features are extracted, a common grouping used for prosthesis control.
+However, testing different features or feature groups could be done by changing this line.
 ```Python
 # Step 2: Extract features from offline data
 fe = FeatureExtractor()